wombleton/gitlaw-nz/acts/D/Disputes Tribunals Act 1988.md

     *   (c) a person who gives information, or makes any statement, to the Investigator or Tribunal on any such occasion.

     Compare: 1976 No 35 s 41; 1979 No 144 s 3

+    Section 58(1): amended, on 1 July 2013, by [section 413][156] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 59 Referee to be employee for accident compensation purposes

-*   A Referee, while acting as such, is an employee employed by the Crown for the purposes of the [Injury Prevention, Rehabilatation, and Compensation Act 2001][157].
+*   A Referee, while acting as such, is an employee employed by the Crown for the purposes of the [Injury Prevention, Rehabilatation, and Compensation Act 2001][158].

     Compare: 1976 No 35 s 42

-    Section 59: amended, on 1 April 2002, by [section 337(1)][158] of the Injury Prevention, Rehabilitation, and Compensation Act 2001 (2001 No 49).
+    Section 59: amended, on 1 April 2002, by [section 337(1)][159] of the Injury Prevention, Rehabilitation, and Compensation Act 2001 (2001 No 49).

 ##### 60 Rules